SeanFxyz/assembler_exemplar/docs/programming/file_formats.md

 ## Recovery Data

-The recovery data format will consist of lines of text, each containing a JSON object that describes an alteration to the chip.
+The recovery data format will consist of lines of text, each containing a JSON object that describes an alteration to a particular solution of a particular level.

-The structure of the JSON object will vary according to the type of operation.
+The structure of the JSON object will vary according to the type of operation:

 * `"move_input"`